jamiewilbraham/azure-docs/articles/cognitive-services/form-recognizer/tutorial-form-recognizer-with-logic-apps.md

 ## Request access for Form Recognizer

 Form Recognizer is available in a limited-access preview.
 To get access to the preview, fill out and submit the [Form Recognizer access request](https://aka.ms/FormRecognizerRequestAccess) form.
-Once your request is approved by the Azure Cognitive Services team, you'll receive an email with instructions for accessing the service.
+Once your request is approved by the Azure Cognitive Research Technologies team, you'll receive an email with instructions for accessing the service.

 ## Understand the invoice to be analyzed